tbarksdale91/cool-aid-fridge-tracker/README.md

 This project is developed in partnership with ATX Free Fridge, inspired by the principle: "Give what you can, take what you need."

 Cool Aid is one of many tools helping Austin build a stronger, safer mutual aid network — powered by data and community care.

+Script available upon request with identifying information removed for privacy.